 I think one of the things that surprised people who went with us to Delhi on India Sourcing Trip last year was the superior quality of products at the fair we visited.

 Amazon sellers are not aware of the products that are made in India, and the quality of craftsmanship for handmade products from export-focused manufacturers.
 The perception of India-made products is that they will be low-quality and cheap, but it’s quite the opposite for products made for exports.

 Another thing that will surprise people is the hospitality of suppliers if you go to visit them.
 If you have a good relationship with them and are placing regular orders, they treat you almost like family and welcome you in their homes.
 Most Indian suppliers value long-term repeat customers.

-Whether you are a newbie or a seasoned private label eCommerce seller, India offers a plethora of unique and innovative products to source.
-Selling such products is a great way to differentiate from the thousands of other Amazon third-party sellers purchasing products from China.
+Whether you are a newbie or a seasoned private label Amazon seller, India offers a plethora of unique and innovative products to source.
+India’s export products are a great way to differentiate yourself from the thousands of other Amazon third-party sellers purchasing products from China.

 Buying from India can be intimidating as there is not a lot of information available online about sourcing best practices.
 However, as there is no language barrier, it can actually be easier than you think.